Patryk27/skicka/README.md

 - 8 GB maximum file size,

-- 120 seconds between running `cat | curl` and starting to download the file (note that the download itself _can_ take longer, it's just that you must start the downloading in 2 minutes, otherwise the connection will get closed),
+- 5 minutes between running `cat | curl` and starting to download the file (note that the download itself _can_ take longer, it's just that you must start the downloading within 5 minutes, otherwise the connection will get closed).

-- My server (in Hetzner) has a monthly 20 TB upload limit, so take that into consideration as well.

 Note that those limits pertain only the public instance at `skicka.pwy.io:99` - you can change the limits (passed through command-line arguments) if you want to launch a self-hosted instance.